OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 The `Server` header describes the software used by the origin server that handled the request — that is, the server that generated the response.

+This is not a security header, but how it is used is relevant for security.

 #### Recommendation

 Remove this header or set non-informative values.
 > `Server: webserver`

+- *NOTE*: Remember that attackers have other means of fingerprinting the server technology.

 ### X-Powered-By